fdenzinger/slf-swisstopo-downloader/README.md

 **Status:** Actively Developed (as of July 2025)

 Welcome!
-This repository contains an interactive Streamlit application designed to simplify the discovery, download, and processing of official geospatial data from **Swisstopo**.
+This repository contains an interactive Streamlit application designed to simplify the discovery, download, and processing of official geospatial data from **[swisstopo](https://www.swisstopo.admin.ch/en/geodata-and-applications)**.

 ![App Screenshot](docs/markdown/assets/SLF_DataDownloader_Showcase.gif)